bubbarob19/For-MIT-Maker-Portfolio/java/math/readme.md

 Here is a little bit of code from the custom calculus questions I mentioned in the video!
+This is a feature in my newest project, Abundant PVP.
 Every 15 minutes, a new random math question is generated and sent to chat.
 The first player who answers it wins either $500 dollars or 15 experience.